SyedAlamdarHusain/student-report-crud/README.md

 ```bash
 cat /tmp/LikesServer0
 ```
-The likeserver log file contains the number of likes send in it's running period and return code from the IPS to the PrimaryLikesServer with 0 if successful and 1 if uncessfull for each like send.
-The likeserver log file also log specific error received by the likeserver.
+The like server log file contains the number of likes sent in its running period and the return code from the IPS to the PrimaryLikesServer with 0 if successful and 1 if it was unsuccessful for each like send.
+The like server log file also logs specific errors received by the like server.